ldenisey/idea-openscad/README.md

 * *Open in OpenSCAD* : To open an OpenSCAD instance for the given file.
 * *Export as...* : To export your model in various format using OpenSCAD command line.
+* *Refresh Preview* : If preview is enabled, execute its refresh.

 ## Issues and requests